Affiliate Disclosure: All links pay commissionReading Time: 39 minutes

 But I tried comparisons regardless!
 Just for you 😉 Actually, I tried comparisons quite a few times and proved to myself that you just can’t compare these different technologies.
 Although perhaps more importantly if you switch from one to the other then your historical data will become instantly meaningless.
 That’s one reason why I won’t switch from STRYD as, to me, it seems to best reflect my true effort

-STRYD have their own validations and have stats to demonstrate their accuracy against true metabolic cost.
+STRYD have their own validations and have stats to demonstrate their accuracy against the true metabolic cost of running.
 Naturally, the vendors all have such information to some degree.

 STRYD claim that their product produces power data that DOES correlate to a true metabolic cost measured by VO2max.
 It’s a convincing argument and they have, in my mind, convincingly refuted all studies to the contrary – see the STRYD Blog -and see the first comment, below.